florianpfleiderer/ARHS/doc/Documentation_M4.md

 ## Milestone 4: Puck manipulation, scoring, and referee communication
 ### General Overview
-After Milestone 3, we discussed, that having everything working in nodes, and every node subscribing to their own topics is slowing down our process and making it difficult for us to follow our principle of decupled, object orientated code, which is easy to maintain.
+After Milestone 3, we discussed, that having everything working in nodes, and every node subscribing to their own topics is slowing down our process and making it difficult for us to follow our principle of decoupled, object orientated code, which is easy to maintain.

 So the first step was to implement smach again.
-These states should then be used to implement their functionality, but in contrast to our prevous solution, the states work together to form a working system.
+These states should then be used to implement their functionality, but in contrast to our previous solution, the states work together to form a working system.
 We then decided for a Field Class, that inherits from FieldObject, to store all of our Data and Locations.
 This Class would provide as "gateway" between our working logic and all the scanners (Kinect / Laser).